netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

 ## Validate the total the EDM data

-Currently we only have a validation for the ProvidedCHO and AggregatedCHO classes:
+Currently we only have a validation for the ProvidedCHO and AggregatedCHO classes.
+This was ran on the complete edm file.

 ```bash
 docker-compose run --rm --user 1000:1000 validate starter.sh \